Ehsan-Tavan/Language_Identification/README.md

 </table>

 <b style='text-align:center;'>Table 3: Analysis of using character-base features with MT5-base.</b>

+#### 5.3.3 Sentence Representation Analysis
+In this section, we analyze the sentence representations learned by the proposed model before and after training.
+As observed, prior to training, samples in each class may exhibit slight similarities in their representations, owing to the presence of same tokens in each language.
+However, after training, the sentence representations for each class become distinctly separable.
+The model successfully achieves well-defined and separable representations for each class.

 ![Before Training](assets/plots/sentence_representation/before_training.png)
 <b style='text-align:center;'>Figure 3: Sentence representation before training. </b>